aokealy/blog-pokemon/README.md

 - Testing views was tough as testing is something that takes time to get used too but that is something I want to improve further down the line.

+- Inside mobile view the hamburger menu does not display but can be clicked to view the login logout details

 # Technolgy used:
 - Python - Provides the functionality for the site.
 - HTML5 - Provides the content and structure for the website.